You are hereCurriculum Vitae

 -Worked to translate life support system functions into hardware and operational requirements.

--Led a focus group on requirement definition and construction of a true-scale dust vestibule mockup for NASA’s VSE Lunar Lander dust mitigation vestibule. - Honeycomb Sandwich Composite Plates for Sounding Rockets, Penn State Univ, Jan '05-May '06
+-Led a focus group on requirement definition and construction of a true-scale dust vestibule mockup for NASA’s VSE Lunar Lander dust mitigation vestibule.
+Attended first annual PISCES conference on lunar mockup design presenting on design trade requirements.

 -Demonstrated performance on two NASA Sounding Rocket Missions (41.035 & 41.056)